open/close all folders

-- Ichigo Mashimaro: Nobue's name sounds close enough to "no boobies" that Miu was able to spin an insult out of it.
+- Strawberry Marshmallow: Nobue's name sounds close enough to "no boobies" that Miu was able to spin an insult out of it.

 - School Rumble - Reading Sun Tzu, Tenma misreads a word as 'to remove clothes' and 'hare'.
 The real problem was that she actually vizualised this strange image of someone stepping out of a bunny costume, so it would be hard to ignore.
 It was translated as 'to take off like a rabbit', a phrase which Sun Tzu did use.

-- In episode 11 of Fullmetal Alchemist: Brotherhood, there's a scene where Ed's trying to talk about a baby that's about to be born, but he's too flustered to spit out anything beyond the word "uma", meaning "birth"; Winry thinks he's talking about a horse, which is also translated from "uma".
+- In episode 11 of Brotherhood, there's a scene where Ed's trying to talk about a baby that's about to be born (in Japanese, "umareru"), but he's too flustered to spit out anything beyond "uma", the first two syllables; Winry thinks he's talking about a horse, which is also translated from "uma".
 In the English version, Ed instead mutters "the ba..." ("The baby's coming"); by pure luck, the first syllable of "baby" is pronounced the same as the English word "bay", which is a certain-colored horse, thus making the pun work in English as well.

 - In the manga, though, Viz translated Ling's name as Lin, so a variation on his Junior Greed title had to be given.
 Ed ended up calling him "Grin" as a contraction of "Greed" and "Lin," which, while not as true to the original intent of the joke—i.e. a play on being a mini Greed—the joke still works in its own way.

-- Also in Russian Bakemonogatari is wonderfully translated as Монстрассказы (Monstrasskazy)
+- In Russian Bakemonogatari is wonderfully translated as Монстрассказы (Monstrasskazy)

 - At one point in the Amazon Lily arc of One Piece, Luffy is being stared at completely naked by a group of amazons who don't know anything about men.
 When one of them asks what's in the 'bag' attached between his legs, Luffy replies with 'kintama', which is a Japanese slang term for testicles that also means 'balls of gold', so of course the amazons think he's saying that he has actual balls of gold between his legs.
 The English translation uses 'family jewels', which fits the joke perfectly.